Making a Professional First Impression in Healthcare

-We all try to make the best first impression that we can – whether we are working clinically as a nurse, educating, or even just generally in society.
+We all try to make the best first impression that we can – whether we are working clinically as a nurse, a care worker, a pharmacist in the community, or even just generally in society.
 When seeking job opportunities, you may be especially determined to put your best foot forward.

 So, you may ask, how do you actually make the best first impression?

-Just a tenth of a second of exposure to a face, leads to development of a first impression (Adams 2012)!
+Just a tenth of a second of exposure to a face leads to the development of a first impression (Adams 2012)!

-‘Agreeableness’ is heavily judged at a first impression of someone, and it refers to being “friendly, warm, nice, easy to get along with” (Ames & Bianchi 2008).
+‘Agreeableness’ is heavily judged at the first impression of someone, and it refers to being ‘friendly, warm, nice, easy to get along with’ (Ames & Bianchi 2008).
 Interestingly, agreeableness is not actually interpreted accurately from first impressions.

 First opinions are based on your:

-You want to consider how you are portrayed online, for example which profile photo you exhibit.
+Knowing this, you may want to consider how you are portrayed online.
+For example, which profile photo you exhibit and what information you make publicly available.
 The email address you provide should likewise be respectful, appropriate and professional (Skates 2014).